Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Proposed FD Joint Beamforming Algorithm

 and $\lambda_{\sf num}(\Bar{\bv})$ and $\lambda_{\sf den}(\Bar{\bv})$ can be any functions that satisfy $\lambda(\Bar{\bv})=\lambda_{\sf num}(\Bar{\bv})/\lambda_{\sf den}(\Bar{\bv})$.

 \begin{proof} See Appendix~\ref{app:KKT}. \end{proof} \end{lemma}

-It is important to note that the eigenvalue $\lambda(\bar \bv)$ is related with the objective function in \eqref{eq:Rayleigh_objective} as $R_{\Sigma}(\bar {\bv}) = \log_2 \lambda (\bar \bv)$.
+Note that the eigenvalue $\lambda(\bar \bv)$ relates to the objective function in \eqref{eq:Rayleigh_objective} as $R_{\Sigma}(\bar {\bv}) \! = \! \log_2 \lambda (\bar \bv)$.
 According to Lemma~\ref{lem:KKT}, the stationary points satisfy \eqref{eq:first_optimality_condition} as an eigenvector of $\bB^{-1}_{\sf KKT}(\Bar{\bv}) \bA_{\sf KKT}(\Bar{\bv})$, and the corresponding eigenvalue is $\lambda(\bar \bv)$ which is proportional to the sum SE $R_{\Sigma}(\bar \bv)$.
-This interpretation implies that we need to find the principal eigenvector of the problem \eqref{eq:first_optimality_condition} for maximizing $R_{\Sigma}(\bar \bv)$, and the principal eigenvector is the precoding vector on one of the stationary points.
-Specifically, the first-order optimality condition \eqref{eq:first_optimality_condition} is equivalent to the NEPv, and we leverage the GPI method to find its principal eigenvector.
+This interpretation implies that we need to find the principal eigenvector of the problem \eqref{eq:first_optimality_condition} for maximizing $R_{\Sigma}(\bar \bv)$, and the principal eigenvector is the precoding vector on one of the stationary points, which is equivalent to finding the best local optimal solution of \eqref{eq:objective}.
+Accordingly, the first-order optimality condition \eqref{eq:first_optimality_condition} is equivalent to the NEPv, and we leverage the GPI method to find its principal eigenvector.